Gauged cooling of topological excitations and emergent fermions on quantum simulators

 In terms of the $a_j$ fermions, the Hamiltonian $H_{\rm GTFI}$ describes a one-dimensional spinless mean-field superconductor; the ferromagnet ($h<J$) and paramagnet ($h>J$) correspond to the topological and the trivial phases, where the former phase supports Majorana edge modes, while the latter phase does not~\cite{kitaev_unpaired_2001}.
 The control Hamiltonian $H_{\rm c}$ contains two terms: an on-site energy for the ``bath'' fermions $b_j$ with strength $B_j(t)$, and a term that either hops an $a_j$ to a $b_j$ fermion, or pairs the two species of fermions.
 The fermionic form \eqref{eq:HG fermionic} explains why our protocol can cool the topological and the trivial phases with similar efficiency: in both phases, a single excited fermion in the bulk can be removed by hopping into the bath.

-The Hamiltonian $H_{\rm GTFI} + H_{\rm c}$ is {\it quadratic} in $a_j$ and $b_j$, which allows us to simulate the cooling process for very large system sizes in Fig.~\ref{fig:numerics} (see \cite{SI} for details of how the simulation is performed).
-Furthermore, quadratic form of \eqref{eq:HG fermionic} implies that in the absence noise and in the adiabatic limit, the cooling protocol brings the system from an arbitrary initial state to the ground state of $H_{\rm GTFI}$ within one cycle \cite{SI}.
+The Hamiltonian $H_{\rm GTFI} + H_{\rm c}$ is {\it quadratic} in $a_j$ and $b_j$, which allows us to simulate the cooling process for very large system sizes in Fig.~\ref{fig:numerics} (see \cite{SM} for details of how the simulation is performed).
+Furthermore, the quadratic form of \eqref{eq:HG fermionic} implies that in the absence noise and in the adiabatic limit, the cooling protocol brings the system from an arbitrary initial state to the ground state of $H_{\rm GTFI}$ within one cycle \cite{SM}.
 This is because the cooling occurs independently for each fermionic mode at every quasi-momentum.
-Importantly, the protocol can efficiently cool even systems with added quartic interactions between the fermions \cite{SI}.
-In that case, multiple cycles are needed in order to reach the steady state.
+Importantly, the protocol can also cool systems with quartic interactions between the fermions parametrically more efficiently than other known methods such as adiabatic preparation \cite{SM}.
+In that case, while multiple cycles are needed in order to reach the steady state, the performance of the protocol remains parametrically the same, i.e., the ground state is approached exponentially in $n_{\rm cyc}$ and $T$.

+In addition, one may expect that cooling using a simulated fermionic bath to perform efficiently whenever the elementary excitations are fermionic in nature.
+The difference between gauged cooling and ordinary, ``bosonic'' cooling is most pronounced in $d>1$.
+In this case, the mapping can be done either by a Jordan-Wigner transformation, or by other methods that preserve the locality of the Hamiltonian~\cite{Bravyi_Kitaev_2002,kitaev2006anyons,Verstraete_Cirac_2005}.
+To demonstrate the advantage of gauged cooling in $d>1$ fermionic systems, we analyze the cooling rate of low energy excitations in a band insulator model on a narrow 2D strip \cite{SM}.
+We find that the rate of gauged cooling remains independent of system size while the rate of simple bosonic cooling falls off exponentially as a function of the width of the strip.
+The same gauged cooling protocol could also efficiently prepare fermionic topological phases, such as a chiral two-dimensional superconductor.

-To summarize, we have shown how encoding the degrees of freedom of a system non-locally into those of a quantum simulator can accelerate the preparation of low energy states of certain Hamiltonians of interests.
-The advantage, compared to using a local encoding, is dramatic in cases where the system's excitations are non-local in space.
-For example, in the quantum Ising model, coupling the Ising spins to a $Z_2$ gauge field allows to remove the topological domain wall excitations of the ferromagnetic phase as easily as the spin flip excitations of the paramagnetic phase, all within the same protocol.
+To summarize, we have shown how encoding the degrees of freedom of a system non-locally into those of a quantum simulator can accelerate the preparation of low energy states.
+The advantage, compared to using a local encoding, is dramatic in cases where the system's excitations are spatially non-local.
+In the quantum Ising model, coupling the Ising spins to a $Z_2$ gauge field allows to remove the topological domain wall excitations of the ferromagnetic phase as easily as the spin flip excitations of the paramagnetic phase.
 During the protocol, entropy is pumped to the gauge degrees of freedom, where it is removed by the measurement.
 The measurement outcomes are also used to determine the gauge transformation that relates observables of the modified (gauged) Hamiltonian to those of the original one.